 There’s never a bad time to study abroad.
 Most students decide to go during the summer before or after their Junior year, or during one of the semesters of their Junior year, but students at all levels can gain worthwhile experience abroad.
 When deciding the right time to go, consider the type of program you would like to participate in, what types of courses are offered, and how those courses will fit into your curriculum.
 If you’re having trouble making things work so that you can still graduate on time, set up a meeting with a CMLL faculty member and we can help you work out a good plan.

 Anywhere!
 MSU has programs in all parts of the world, from Spain, to China, to South Africa, and everywhere in between.
 CMLL offers consistent faculty-led programs to countries that speak many of the languages we teach, and we have helped to organize direct exchanges to other countries.
 In addition, MSU has agreements with study abroad provider companies to almost every corner of the globe.
 If you want to study there, chances are MSU has a program set up for you.
 For more information on CMLL-affiliated programs, see our Programs page.
 For a full list of programs, visit the Office of Study Abroad website.

 What if I don’t think I can afford studying abroad?

-Study abroad is typically less expensive than students and parents think, often costing the same as a summer or semester in Starkville, plus the cost of a plane ticket.
+Study abroad is typically less expensive than students and parents think.
+Depending on the location, it could cost the same as, or even less than, a summer or semester in Starkville, plus the cost of a plane ticket.
 CMLL offers travel assistance to the department’s majors, and other opportunities for financial support are available to all students.
 For further information on scholarships and travel assistance, see our Scholarships page.